Survey of Paint-by-Number Puzzle Solvers

 Assessment: An extremely good solver, especially on the hardest puzzles.

-Description: This is the first instance of a solver written by people who had already seen this survey and had a copy of the full webpbn data set to test on during development.
+Description: This was the first instance of a solver written by people who had already seen this survey and had a copy of the full webpbn data set to test on during development.
 In December 2009, Ben Raziel wrote me saying he was part of a group of students writing a nonogram solver for an undergraduate 3rd year project at Ben-Gurion University.
 He wanted test data.
 I sent him the 2491 puzzles used in the full tests here.
-I tested the first version, which use JaCoP for line solving in March 2010.
+I tested the first version, which used JaCoP for line solving in March 2010.
 The second version, described here uses their own code for line solving.

 From the description on the web page, it's clear that it uses a probing approach quite similar to that used by pbnsolve, but it does more probes at each decision point.
 This gives it a better chance of finding a guess that gets it far, but increases the cost of guessing.

 A clever idea introduced in this solver was the use of a hash table to cache the results of line solver runs, so they can be reused if the same situation comes up again.
 Especially with a probing approach, one tends to solve similar problems over and over again.
 I liked this idea so much I copied it in pbnsolve, where I routinely see amazingly high hit rates on the cache.
-This give a big performance boost even if the line solver is fairly fast.
+This gives a big performance boost even if the line solver is fairly fast.
 I think this simple idea would improve the performance of most solvers.

 Set-up: This solver reads datafiles in the same format as Wilk's solver, probably because that's the format I supplied them with test data in.
 Hurrah!
 For the first time ever, I didn't need to write a new translator!